djlancelot/djlancelot.github.io/_posts/2019-11-09-momuv-motion-triggered-multi-vlc-player.md

 Read more about the usage on the [project page](https://github.com/djlancelot/momuv).

+It is extremely easy to use [pyinstaller](https://www.pyinstaller.org/) to create an executable bundle for MoMuV.
+Just run `pyinstaller players.py` and the executable will be added to the `dist` folder.

 ## Why was MoMuV made?
 When we go to Universal Studios, I am always amazed how they bring practical movie tricks to life at their entertainment center.
 Although it looks really cool at the theme park, I believe that these tricks can be executed at home too with a help of a small video projector and a computer with a webcam.